wp-plugins/admin-post-navigation/readme.txt

 Contributors: coffee2code
 Donate link: http://coffee2code.com/donate
-Tags: admin, navigation, post, next, previous, edit, post types, coffee2code Requires at least: 2.8
+Tags: admin, navigation, post, next, previous, edit, post types, coffee2code Requires at least: 3.0
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 1.6.1
+Stable tag: 1.7
-Version: 1.6.1
+Version: 1.7

-Adds links to the next and previous posts when editing a post in the WordPress admin.
+Adds links to navigate to the next and previous posts when editing a post in the WordPress admin.

 == Description ==

-Adds links to the next and previous posts when editing a post in the WordPress admin.
+Adds links to navigate to the next and previous posts when editing a post in the WordPress admin.

 This plugin adds "<< Previous" and "Next >>" links to the "Edit Post" admin page, if a previous and next post are present, respectively.
 The link titles (visible when hovering over the links) reveal the title of the previous/next post.
 The links link to the "Edit Post" admin page for the previous/next posts so that you may edit them.